The top 5 most useful accounts payable KPIs

-A recent survey reports companies with no or little automation in place spend $10 or more per invoice processed.
-The best performers can do the same task at the cost of $2.07 per invoice or less.
-And the average organizations spend $5.83 to process an invoice.
-This rather vast range confirms that this metric is tricky to measure and compare.
-The performance will differ based on the costs included in the calculation, the organization’s industry, number of invoices processed, percentage of purchase-order-based invoices, systems in use and how the accounts payable process is set up.
+According to this year’s State of ePayables Report from Ardent Partners, organizations spend $9.25 on average to process a single invoice.
+Companies with no or little automation in place spend as much as $10.95 or more per invoice processed, while the best performers can complete the same task at a cost of $2.25 per invoice or less.
+This rather vast range in price confirms how tricky this benchmark is to measure and compare.
+Performance differs based on the costs included in the calculation, the organization’s industry, number of invoices processed, percentage of purchase-order-based invoices, systems in use, and how the AP process is configured.

-Finance professionals should use this accounts payable KPI carefully, preferably focusing on monitoring their performance over time rather than comparing with external peers for an apple to apple comparison.
-An alternative metric could be the “total cost for AP as a percentage of revenue” as suggested by the APP2P Network.
+Finance professionals should use this accounts payable KPI carefully, preferably focusing on monitoring their performance over time rather than comparing their benchmark with external peers on an apple-to-apple basis.
+An alternative metric could be the “total cost for AP as a percentage of revenue”, as suggested by the APP2P Network.

-Also worth mentioning is the goal for this metric must reflect the organization’s ambitions regarding automation quality metrics for the accounts payable process.
-A company focused on achieving a high level of touchless invoice processing to drive time savings and efficiency will consider investing in an advanced AP automation tool even if this means pushing the cost per invoice metric up a bit short-term.
-In general, all automation initiatives that remove manual work, speed up the AP process and take away IT complexities drive the cost metrics down in the long run.
+Also worth mentioning is that the goal for this metric must reflect the organization’s ambitions regarding automation quality metrics for the accounts payable process.
+A company focused on achieving a high level of touchless invoice processing to drive time savings and efficiency will consider investing in an advanced AP automation tool, even if it means pushing the cost per invoice metric up a bit in the short-term.
+In general, all automation initiatives that remove manual work, speed up the AP process, and take away IT complexities drive cost metrics down in the long run.

 This KPI for accounts payable tracks the total time it takes for an invoice to be received, processed, finalized, and made ready for payment in the financial system (ERP).
 Those steps often include the time it takes to: